angzhifan/LeetCode/README.md

 # LeetCode
-In this markdown file, I posted some of my own solutions to some LeetCode problems if I think they are interesting and have good running time or space complexity.
+In this repository, I posted some of my own solutions to some LeetCode problems if I think they are interesting and have good running time or space complexity.

+The solutions are in "My_LeetCode_Solutions.md".